 • sexual orientation.

-'The legal sector does not accurately reflect the society it serves,' says Alice Hasted, senior early talent adviser at Taylor Wessing.
+'The legal sector does not accurately reflect the society it serves,' says Alice Hasted, senior early talent manager at Taylor Wessing.
 'However, it's working together to ensure there is change - it just takes time.'

 Tara Davidson, graduate recruitment manager at Travers Smith agrees, 'the legal sector does not reflect larger society, however it is moving in the right direction.
 In the last ten years diversity has become a matter of huge importance for the sector.
 Firms are more aware than ever of where improvements can be made and are striving to implement and bolster change where possible.'